notnickdev/notnickdev/README.md

 ## Hi there 👋

 I'm an 18 year old full-stack developer.
 Though I mainly prefer to work on the backend and infrastructure of things.
-I primarily work with JavaScript, TypeScript, Node, React and a little bit of Go.
+I primarily work with JavaScript, TypeScript, Node, React and a little bit of Rust.

 ### Connect with me 👇
 * [Twitter](https://twitter.com/notnickdev)